UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 A World Heritage Site, Stonehenge and its surrounding prehistoric monuments remain powerful witnesses to the people of the Neolithic and Bronze Ages who created them.

 Stonehenge has inspired people to study and interpret it for centuries, yet many questions remain to be answered – about who built it, when, and why.
-Find out about its history and mysteries here.
+Find out about its archaeology and history here.

 Read a full history of one of the world’s most famous prehistoric monuments, from its origins about 5,000 years ago to the 21st century.